-Picture two kids standing in a yellow canoe over black, glittering water-a young woman climbing up and down from the yoke to the bow seat, him weighing down the back end like a seesaw.
+Picture two people standing in a yellow canoe over black, glittering water, a young woman climbing up and down from the yoke to the bow seat, him weighing down the back end like a seesaw.
 One tiny and one a giant.
 John towering over me like a Sequoia.
 He was six months from adulthood, weighed as much as a baby elk, and was known for cutting a girl's hair with a buck knife in the dining hall.
 He was always nice to me; I was always nice to him.
-Jacob and Brady, a counselor on the trip, observed this lightsaber duel, arms folded, wide stance-matching Tevas-like white New Balance dad sneakers.
-They watched until a pushed fart came from my sound portal-a thud mixed with flatulence.
+Jacob and Brady, a counselor on the trip, observed this lightsaber duel, arms folded, wide stance, matching Tevas like white New Balance dad sneakers.
 While I gazed at the shore to watch them, John wound up like Babe Ruth and knocked me out of the park.
-Airborne and gasping, slow motion kicked in.
+Airborne and gasping, a pushed fart came from my sound portal, a thud mixed with flatulence.
+Slow motion kicked in.
 The canoe flipped over.
-I tried to gather wind while feeling wet shorts-imagine wet shorts and a maxi pad.
+I tried to gather wind while feeling wet shorts, wet shorts and a maxi pad.

 Swimming to shore, my brain went into a project-manager mode, making lists of possible remedies with minimal embarrassment, a mental spreadsheet of scenarios and if-then statements.
 Pros and cons.
-On the other side of the island, clawing my way on the rocks, losing motivation after a long swim, cold, my brain told me to be swift-run.
-The repetitive female thought while running with a lake-saturated maxi pad: Is this what it's like to have balls?
-The amount of movement on this perforated, breathable sack of water-and no leaks.
+On the other side of the island, clawing my way on the rocks, losing motivation after a long swim, cold, my brain told me to be swift, run.
+The repetitive female thought while running with a lake-saturated maxi pad: "Is this what it's like to have balls?"
+The amount of movement on this perforated, breathable sack of water and no leaks.
 The toilet stood like the Washington Monument in the forest.
 Flop.
 Watching it drop in slow motion like paraphernalia falling from a hippie's hand in front of a cop.

 A thought of Elaine on training day and her tampon tutorial: "Grip it and rip it, the tree like this, lean out, watch your pants...
 There are several different methods, but this one is just easy..."
-A dude in a tiny red beanie is talking in front of this colorized reality of an Ansel Adams-esque landscape.
+A counselor in a tiny red beanie is talking in front of this colorized reality of an Ansel Adams-esque landscape.
 "Does everyone know what to do with their girl products?
 No?
 Okay, ask your lady counselors when you cross that bridge in the woods."
 She leaned in with all her freckles, "Monaya, don't tell anyone, but you can stick them in anthills and watch them feed on blood."
 I grinned, amused by the idea of feeding the earth.

 Snap, the Gerber blade made a noise.
-What was in this maxi pad that it could hold liquid like that?
+What was in this maxi pad that could hold liquid like that?
 With the maxi pad splayed across a downed tree like a dead squirrel, pinching part of the weird plastic mesh with my thumb and index finger, jab, pulling on both sides, exposing a pile of clear and blood-colored beads.
 Rolling it up, taping it up, I thought about how I'd explain what was in my hand if someone saw me.
 Maybe treat it like a biology project so they weren't frightened or like a dead animal.
 Either way, I had to know.
-It was 1998-why lean in and whisper about wild things with lady bits?
-At this point, I'd watched two dudes shit themselves trying to hustle their canoe out of the water.
-I thought, Bleeding for days without dying is kinda special.
-Men's bodies can do extreme things, but we bleed seven days and live.
+It was 1998, why lean in and whisper about wild things with lady bits?
+At this point, I'd watched two men shit themselves trying to hustle their canoe out of the water.
+I thought bleeding for days without dying is kinda special.
+Women's bodies can do extreme things, bleeding for seven days, alive, walking around.
 Why be ashamed?
-They know-guys aren't dumb.